 “There’s just one way to radically change your behavior: radically change your environment.”
 Dr. B.J.
 Fogg, Director of Stanford Persuasive Lab

 If you need something more concrete, take a class.
-Craigslist is useful for finding art shows, classes and related events.
-I’ve found many free events related to art and culture on in the events sections of Yelp and Facebook.
+Craigslist is useful for finding art shows, classes, and related events.
+I’ve found many free events related to art and culture in the events sections of Yelp and Facebook.

 Make a habit of volunteering

-Volunteering also presents excellent opportunities to both be creative and to be inspired.
-You’ll meet other artists and creatives, see their work and hopefully do something good for your community.
+Volunteering also presents excellent opportunities to both be creative and inspired.
+You’ll meet other artists and creatives, see their work, and hopefully, do something good for your community.

 “The best way to not feel hopeless is to get up and do something.
 Don’t wait for good things to happen to you.
 If you go out and make some good things happen, you will fill the world with hope, you will fill yourself with hope.”
 Barack Obama

-Putting yourself in the position to really have to tackle your goals.
-Volunteering whether directly related to my work also helps me structure my time and creates a feeling of overall well being, which is always a good thing!
+Putting yourself in the position to have to tackle your goals.
+Volunteering whether directly related to my work also helps me structure my time and creates a feeling of overall well-being, which is always a good thing!

 Sites like volunteermatch.org will help you get involved in local arts programs.
 Research by the University of Exeter Medical School reported on WebMD used data from over 40 published papers related to volunteering and happiness.
 They found that volunteers were less susceptible to depression and more satisfied with their lives.
 Volunteers were also at a 20% less risk of death than non-volunteers.